What type of activities can we engage in to track our minutes each week?

 First, you will need to determine if water service is available in your area.
 If so, we can determine the specific costs for your home's water connection.
 You will then need to complete the application process and pay your deposit and meter installation fee.
 Other charges may be financed.

 Every now and then you might see a hydrant flowing water, believing something is wrong.
 That could be true, but odds are the hydrants are being flushed of sediment so you have the great, fresh water we enjoy here in the City.
-If you like, you can call the Utilities Division at 321-952-3420.
+If you like, you can contact Utilities Customer Service at 321-952-3420.

 Disposal of unwanted/unused medicines

-The FDA (Food and Drug Administration) sponsors take back events at different times during the year.
-These events are publicized via TV, radio, Internet, etc. We will make every effort to post any information about upcoming take back events on the police and fire webpages as well as the City's Events Calendar.
-If you choose, you may go to the FDA's website, http://www.fda.gov for information regarding this event.
+The FDA (Food and Drug Administration) sponsors "take back" events at different times during the year.
+These events are publicized via TV, radio, Internet, etc. We will make every effort to post any information about upcoming "drug take back" events on the police and fire webpages as well as the events calendar.
+If you choose, you may go to the FDA's website, http://www.fda.gov for more information regarding this event.

 You make take your authorized sharps container to any fire station in Brevard County.
 You will be escorted to the collection container, where you will place your container.
 Fire personnel will provide you with an empty container.
 DO NOT leave your sharps container unattended nor abandon your container.